puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

 1. Install VirtualBox
- - I've successfully used 4.2.22, 4.3.8, 4.3.12
+ - I've successfully used 4.2.22, 4.3.8, 4.3.12, 4.3.18
 2. Install VirtualBox Extension Pack
  - This is necessary to be able to PXE boot a VM without a iso file or using the default Intel network adapter
  - I had sucess on VBox 4.2.22 using the PCnet-FAST III (Am79C973) adapter without the extension pack but others reported issues to me
 2. Install Vagrant
-  - I've personally used 1.4.3 in the past and 1.6.3 right now.
+  - I've personally used 1.4.3, 1.6.3 in the past and 1.6.5 right now.
 3. `vagrant plugin install oscar`
   - Optional: `vagrant plugin install vagrant-multiprovider-snap`
 4. `vagrant up`
   - Optional: `vagrant snap take`
-5. Manually create VMs in virtual box to PXE boot
+5. Create VMs in virtual box to PXE boot
+  - You can skip the specifics and use the example VM definition I created and placed in example_pxe_boot_vm otherwise continue reading
   - Create a VM with atleast 512MB of RAM
     - I tried 256MB and it froze during the PXE boot process
   - Under system: Add Network to be enabled in the Boot Order.
     - It can be last but it needs to be enabled.
+  - Under system -> extended features: disable "Enable I/O APIC
+    - I'm not sure why but if you don't the disable this you will get an error after razor tells the server with OS to install and reboots the server you will get an error like "FATAL: INT18: BOOT FAILURE"
   - Under Network:
     - Attach it to Internal Network called `Razor_Network`.
 This is the network the other 3 boxes are on
-    - If you run into issues with the download of the microkernel freezing during the download you can try changing to a different network adapter
+    - If you run into issues with the download of the microkernel freezing during the download:
-        - Such as  PCnet-FAST III (Am79C973)
+        - Make sure you've installed the virtualbox extension pack
+        - You can also try changing to a different network adapter
 6. Start your new box and it will PXE boot and receive an image from the dhcp server.
   - From there it will be handed off to the razor server.